codeyfrommars/VTex/README.md

 ### Training

 To train the model yourself, unzip data2.zip in `/transformer/`.
 Then, run `train.py` and `test.py`.
-You may need to modify some of the code to fit your machine.
+You may need to modify the file paths in `transformer/dataset.py`